Crowdedlight/Crows-Zeus-Additions/readme.md

 * **Set Numberplate:** Can set the numberplate of a vehicle
 * **Delete All Dead Bodies:** A cleanup script that removes all dead bodies that is not inside a vehicle.
 * **Mass Surrender/Captive:** Can select entire sides or players/groups to toggle surrender or captive.
+* **Spawn Arsenal:** Spawns a NATO Supply Crate on the position clicked and makes it into an ACE arsenal in one go.

 **Requires Zeus Enhanced (ZEN)**
 **ACE Medical damage module requires ACE3 Medical**